Fausto Ferrari: Biography

-Born in Pavullo nel Frignano, Emilia–Romagna, Ferrari started his professional career at Carpi, then moved to regional capital side Bologna.
-He never appeared for Bologna in Serie A and his only appearance for Bologna came in a UEFA Cup game against Zenit St. Petersburg in September 1999.
+Born in Pavullo nel Frignano, Emilia–Romagna, Ferrari started his professional career at Carpi, then moved to the regional capital side Bologna.
+He never appeared for Bologna in Serie A, and his only appearance for Bologna came in a UEFA Cup game against Zenit St. Petersburg in September 1999.
 In January 2000, he was loaned to Pisa, then spent 2000–01 season at Lucchese and Montichiari.
-In mid-2001 he moved to Sassuolo in co-ownership deal, which in June 2002 Bologna gave up the remain 50% registration rights to Sassuolo.
+In mid-2001, he moved to Sassuolo in co-ownership deal, which in June 2002, Bologna gave up the remain 50% registration rights to Sassuolo.
 However, he moved to Brescello and scored a career high of 10 league goals.
 In July 2003 he was signed by Serie B side Ascoli but loaned to Rosetana and Gubbio.
-He failed to score regularly and in mid-2004 sold to Pavia in another co-ownership deal.
-At Pavia and San Marino Calcio, Ferrari did not score either and Ascoli gave up the rights in June 2005.
+He failed to score regularly and, in mid-2004, sold to Pavia in another co-ownership deal.
+At Pavia and San Marino Calcio, Ferrari did not score either, and Ascoli gave up the rights in June 2005.

-He then moved to Valenzana and finally found his scoring shoes in 2006–07 Serie C2 season.
-In the next season he was re-signed by Montichiari, by-then a Serie D team.
-He scored 22 league goals and Montichiari finished as the losing semi-finalists of promotion playoffs.
-However, as some team in Lega Pro was expelled due to financial problems, Montichiari promoted back to professional league to fill the vacancy.
-He scored 21 goals in 2008–09 Lega Pro Seconda Divisione, however he did not score in relegation playoffs and Montichiari relegated.
-In 2009–10 Serie D he scored 26 goals and promoted as Group C champion.
+He then moved to Valenzana and finally found his scoring shoes in the 2006–07 Serie C2 season.
+In the next season, he was re-signed by Montichiari, by then a Serie D team.
+He scored 22 league goals, and Montichiari finished as the losing semi-finalists of the promotion playoffs.
+However, as some teams in Lega Pro were expelled due to financial problems, Montichiari was promoted back to the professional league to fill the vacancy.
+He scored 21 goals in 2008–09 Lega Pro Seconda Divisione, however, he did not score in the relegation playoffs, and Montichiari was relegated.
+In 2009–10 Serie D he scored 26 goals and was promoted as Group C champion.

-On 23 July 2010 he was signed by Prima Divisione club Lumezzane in 2-year contract., which he lasted played in that level in 2004–05.
+On 23 July 2010, he was signed by Prima Divisione club Lumezzane in 2-year contract., which he lasted played in that level in 2004–05.
 He scored 10 league goals as team top-scorer.
-On 27 June 2011 he added one more year to his current contract to 30 June 2013.
+On 27 June 2011, he added one more year to his current contract to 30 June 2013.

 Ferrari left for Alessandria in another temporary deal on 3 July 2013.